Aswintherockers/videoeditingwebsite/README.md

 Make sure to review the configuration options and update them as required before running the application.
 ---
 With these instructions, you should be able to set up and install the SnapEdit Video Editing Website on your local environment.
 Remember to consult the documentation for any specific platform-dependent details or troubleshooting steps that might arise during the installation process.
 Certainly!
-Here's a guide for each of the sections you've listed:

----
-Certainly!
 Here's a guide for the "Setup and Installation" section of your project documentation:

 ---